SC36-11-1/Elias-Bitwayiki/📑Manuscript.md

 ## Modern day dark web princesse's
->Reason why Manga anime has been a part of my life for as long as I can remember.
-Artistic styles story telling the way information is provided with in-depth detail and info graphics about specific each character is something that creates a sense of deep immersion, and a pseudo sense of rapport with a 2D fictional character countless things to have in common blood type age or activities past time.
+>Manga anime has been a part of my life for as long as I can remember.
+Artistic styles, story telling the way information is provided with in-depth detail and infographics about each specific character is something that creates a sense of deep immersion, and a pseudo sense of rapport with a 2D fictional character allowing for countless things to have in common like: blood type age or activities & past times.
 I try to provide novel level descriptions with infographic visual data story telling style

 ### Synopsis:
 >*Typical Slice of life *CyberPunk Style*
 >3 main characters.
 While explaining the world and characters we follow along with the daily routines and tasks they each do.
-Educating and informing using Politically Correct and Updated terms while promoting average daily healthy life styles
+Educating and informing using Politically Correct and Updated to date terminology while promoting average daily healthy life styles
 >(Highly researched chapters will take long but will have a References website with linked applications visible on a NFT Document)

 ### Script:
->Narration Dialog
+>- Narration Dialog
->Work / daily tasks of characters
+>- Work / daily tasks of characters
->Simple social conversation / interactions slice of life
+>- Simple social conversation / interactions slice of life

 ### Concept Art:
 ### Character archetype